 Require Lane Change Confirmation – a user can select “No” for this option and the vehicle will automatically change lanes when safe to do so and when the users hands are detected on the wheel.

 Lane Change Notification – this allows a user to be notified of an upcoming lane change via an audible alert or a steering wheel vibration (if your vehicle was built after August 2017).

 Users can cancel a lane change by before it’s made by moving the car’s turn signal or pressing the lane change notification cancellation button on the touchscreen.

 Here’s a quick test showing how it works:

 Tesla says they have thoroughly tested this feature with over a half-million miles driven with the confirmation turned off.
 Even before that, Tesla logged millions of miles with Navigate on Autopilot to understand exactly how well lane change suggestions worked in order to adjust the system for the rollout.

 Who Gets This Feature?

-As usual, this rolls out with an over-the-air software update starting in April.
-It’s available for US customers only at this point and will come to other markets in the future.
+It’s available for US customers other markets where regulations allow it.
 It first rolled out with the 2019.8.5 update but be sure to check the Software Updates page for the latest enhancements to Full Self Driving.